Manage List Items

 The existing ownerships will **not ** be removed during the bulk assign upload.

-If the file contains the items A, B and C, the current ownerships of these items will be removed, and they will be reassigned according to the information stored in the bulk assign file.
+If the file contains the items A, B and C, the current ownerships of these items will be removed, and they will be reassigned according to the information inputted in the bulk assign file.

 If the list is not in a single scope (single team or single mobile user scope), several teams or several mobile users can own the same item.
 In the bulk assign file, 1 row = 1 item, 1 owner.